dchassin/psychrometric/docs/Examples.md

 48.66999193496164
 ~~~

-Note that you cannot directly create a `Temperature` from a humidity and dewpoint.
-You must use the `Temperature` constructor, e.g.,
+You can create a `Temperature` from a humidity and dewpoint using the `Temperature` constructor, e.g.,

 ~~~
 >>> Temperature(dewpoint=Temperature(70,"F"),humidity=70).F()